Can You Use a Heating Pad Every Day Without Issues?

 Before we figure out if it’s okay to rely on one regularly, it’s important to understand how it actually works in the first place.

-It works through a process called thermotherapy — basically applying warmth to the body to ease pain, boost blood flow, and loosen up stiff muscles or joints.
-This kind of warmth helps by:
+It functions through a process known as thermotherapy — essentially using warmth on specific areas to ease pain, improve circulation, and relax tight muscles or joints.
+This soothing heat acts by:

 • Increase blood flow, which promotes healing